tinymce/tinymce-docs/_includes/module-loading/bundling-webpack-es6-zip_editor.md

     /* Import TinyMCE */
     import tinymce from '../tinymce/js/tinymce/tinymce';

-    /* Default icons are required for TinyMCE 5.3 or above */ import '../tinymce/js/tinymce/icons/default/icons';
+    /* Default icons are required.
+Also import custom icons if applicable */ import '../tinymce/js/tinymce/icons/default/icons';

     /* A theme is also required */